Introduction

 Legal Formalities: Deeds and Registration

-- Signed by the parties with a witness
+- Signed by the person executing it

 - Delivered as a deed